rhernaus/phaeton/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under MIT or Apache-2.0; see the LICENSE files for details.